matrix-org/matrix-spec-proposals/proposals/2326-label-based-filtering.md

 expected to be hidden from the user by clients (so that they can be used as e.g. thread IDs bridged from another platform).

+A label can contain any UTF-8 character, regardless of whether it starts with a hash or not (i.e. we don't limit the hashtag to e.g. the set of allowed characters in a Twitter hashtag, and not-hashtag-like labels also don't have that sort of constraints).

 Clients can use these to filter the overlapping conversations in a room into different topics.
 The labels could also be used when bridging as a hashtag to help manage the disconnect which can happen when bridging a threaded room to an